|

 were patrons to

-provided many types of support to their clients who, in turn,
+types of support to their cliens who, in turn,

 rendered services and loyalty to